Jonestown: White Nights and the Six-Day Siege

 Everyone, including the children, was told to line up.
 As we passed through the line, we were given a small glass of red liquid to drink.
 We were told that the liquid contained poison and that we would die within 45 minutes.
 We all did as we were told.
 When the time came when we should have dropped dead, Rev. Jones explained that the poison was not real and that we had just been through a loyalty test.
 He warned us that the time was not far off when it would become necessary for us to die by our own hands.

 One drill lasted for six days.
 Known as the "Six-Day Siege," this ordeal was used thereafter by Jones as a symbol of the community's indomitable spirit.
 For days on end, frightened settlers ringed the commune, armed with machetes and whatever crude tools would serve as weapons.
-Surrounding them, Jones claimed, were mercenaries bent on murder, as well as the abduction of Jones' son John Victor Stoen and others.
+Surrounding them, Jones claimed, were mercenaries bent on murder, as well as the abduction of Jones's son John Victor Stoen and others.
 Marceline and others outside of the commune engaged in interminable shortwave radio conversations with Jones, seeking to dissuade him from ordering a mass suicide.
 The panic reached such a point that an ad hoc evacuation was ordered by Jones, with dozens of settlers hastily loaded onto boats on the George River for a purported exodus to Cuba.
 Several people fell into the river, suffering injuries.
 At last, Jones bowed to pressure, and the drill ended.
 Veterans of the "Siege" were held in high regard in Jonestown, and in numerous addresses Jones tearfully recalled their stoic courage on the "front line."